 o you remember the start of the COVID-19 pandemic?
 It already feels like so long ago and no one blinks when you say “work from home” anymore.
 Yet back in March 2020, new restrictions were arriving every few days and we all thought it would be over in a month.
-Thinking back, the speed at which organisations were forced to reshape their entire workforces was stunning.
+Thinking back, the speed at which organizations were forced to reshape their entire workforces was stunning.

 The shift presented unique challenges to Human Resource and Learning Development departments in particular.
 Suddenly, face-to-face training and onboarding was out of the question, not to mention the need to develop and train workforces on how to manage working from home.